 When are gas fees needed on OpenSea?

-When you transfer or purchase an NFT using OpenSea, you'll need enough cryptocurrency in your wallet to cover the associated gas fees.
+Whenever you’re submitting a transaction to be processed on the blockchain, you will need enough cryptocurrency in your wallet to cover the associated gas fees.

 - One-time fees